The Punisher

 While The Punisher looks great for its era and plays well, it doesn’t feel as authentic and/or larger-than-life as the other Marvel games in this collection.
 The only recognizable Punisher villains are Bruno Costa (who appears as a gangster but not in his later demonic form), Bushwacker, and Kingpin, the final boss.
 Jigsaw is nowhere to be seen, nor are heroic allies like Daredevil and Black Widow.
 Punisher's pal, Microchip, only shows up on the continue screen.
 Besides regular gangsters and ninjas, the enemies also consist of robots and the cybernetic Reavers – goofy characters who are more commonly pitted against the X-Men.
 Overall, it seems like Capcom’s designers understood the Punisher’s brutality but not his limited rogues’ gallery or place in the Marvel universe.

 Despite its scarce Marvel connections, The Punisher is still a cult classic beat ‘em up that enjoys a loyal following.
-The game was ported to the Sega Genesis, but the arcade version has only ever been included on an Arcade1Up cabinet.
+The game was ported to the Sega Genesis, but the arcade version has only ever been offered at home on an Arcade1Up cabinet.
 The Marvel vs. Capcom Fighting Collection marks the first time that the arcade Punisher has been legally available on consoles and PC.
 With online play, the choice of US or Japanese versions, and an impressive gallery of artwork and music, Marvel vs. Capcom Fighting Collection: Arcade Classics is a fantastic way to experience Frank Castle and Nick Fury’s team-up beat ‘em up.
 Gamers will most likely buy the collection for its amazing lineup of fighting games, but The Punisher can offer a welcome co-op diversion between the bouts of competitive fighting.

 Marvel vs. Capcom Fighting Collection: Arcade Classics sells for $49.99 on PlayStation, Switch, and Steam.
 It will be released on Xbox in 2025.
 The Steam version is Steam Deck compatible.